In art, masterpieces take time.

 Some say that mastery comes with many hours of practice.
 While I cannot say for certain this is always the case, it’s true, I’ve had more relationships than I can count with names I cannot remember (or indeed ever knew?).
 This is not something I am proud of, but rather a sign of dysfunction and maleducation as a western woman.
 Some lasted only a few hours, others years overdue.
 Lots of racey and fantastical things that we think only happens in movies or novels.
 Ever since those teenage years I have spent my lifetime chasing down the dream of ‘happily ever after’, what makes a relationship a happy one, a loving and meaningful one, and even, a thrilling and exciting one?

 Long ago I married a chosen man.
 He and I were not infatuated for very long.
 The very second those wedding bells stopped ringing our happiness crumbled into a very scary and dark abyss.
-We spent the first 2 years nearly killing each other or walking away.
-Then, 7 years healing the wounds, struggling to rewrite the patterns, and planting seeds to grow something beautiful.
+We spent the first few years nearly killing each other or walking away.
+Then, many years healing the wounds, struggling to rewrite the patterns, and planting seeds to grow something beautiful.

 So, I get it.
 I get sex as a western woman in this culture.